zama-ai/concrete/docs/dev/compilation/FHEDialect.md

 Applies a clear lookup table to an encrypted integer

-Applies a clear lookup table to an encrypted integer, the width of the result can be different than the width of the operand.
+The width of the result can be different than the width of the operand.
-The lookup table must be a tensor of size equals to `2^p` where `p` is the width of the encrypted integer.
+The lookup table must be a tensor of size `2^p` where `p` is the width of the encrypted integer.

 Example:
 ```mlir